JeffersonDoan/debian/README.md

 5. Uninstall GNOME Games (...)
 6. Disable Wayland and use Xorg for Graphics
 7. Update the rest of the system packages
+8. Remove extra files during setup

+Run `rm ./setup.sh` after the setup is finished to delete the script.